-Apart from this, Almora is connected by road to the entire Kumaon region, so people traveling to remote hill stations also pass through Almora.
-Keeping in mind the convenience of tourists, nature-lovers, climbers, and climbers, Almora is the best city today.
+Apart from this, Almora is connected by road to the entire Kumaon region, so people travelling to remote hill stations also pass through Almora.
+Keeping in mind the convenience of tourists, nature lovers, climbers, and climbers, Almora is the best city today.
 There are good hotels to stay in here.

 Must Read: Shitlakhet hill station of Almora